Omni Calculator logo

 • Find the expected rate of return.
 This is the average interest rate or rate of return during the accumulation phase.
 If you want to learn more about it, check our rate of return calculator.

-In the advanced mode, you'll find:
+By ticking the Show advanced settings checkbox, you'll find:

 • Timing of contribution — Here you may set annuity due (payment at the beginning of periods) or ordinary annuity (payment at the end of periods).